benlubas/molten-nvim/docs/Advanced-Functionality.md

 ## Exporting Outputs

+> [!NOTE]
+> This command is considered experimental, and while it works well enough to be used.
+There are
+> likely still bugs.
+So if you find them, don't hesitate to create an issue.

-With the `:MoltenExport` command, you can export cell outputs to a Jupyter Notebook (`.ipynb` file).
+With the `:MoltenExportOutput` command, you can export cell outputs to a Jupyter Notebook (`.ipynb` file).
 **This does not create the notebook.**

 This command is intended for use with tools like Quarto, or Jupytext, which convert notebooks to